 This Galileo Thermometer and Glass Globe Barometer from AcuRite is a great conversation piece and decorative ornament that is both functional and visually pleasing.
 The Galileo Thermometer works on principles developed by Galileo Galilei.
 As the temperature changes, the individual floats inside the sealed glass cylinder rise or fall in proportion to their respective density and the density of the surrounding liquid.
 Each bulb inside the Galileo Thermometer represents a different temperature, the temperature is then determined by reading the metal tag of the lowest floating bulb in the thermometer.

-The storm glass is another unique weather-related gift that is best used as a decorative conversation piece.
+A storm glass is another unique weather-related gift that is best used as a decorative conversation piece.
 The enclosed glass is filled with a liquid mixture of chemicals that are said to crystallize and change based on differences in temperature and atmospheric pressure which makes it possible to predict the weather several days in advance.
-We’ll admit we’re not sold on the accuracy either, but it sure makes for a good conversation piece.
+We’ll admit we’re not sold on the accuracy either, but it sure makes for an interesting conversation piece.

 11. Stratus Precision Rain Gauge